Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Results

-\textbf{Confirmation from porosity measurements.} Additional confirmation for the scenario described above comes from the investigation of the pore size distribution of cement hydrates (Fig.~\ref{fig4}).
-We compute from the mechanical results the contribution of the LD- and HD-C-S-H phases porosity to the overall porosity of the cement paste at various degree of hydration.
+Final indirect confirmation for the scenario described above comes from the investigation of the pore size distribution of cement hydrates.
+From the mechanical results, we compute the contribution of the LD- and HD-C-S-H phases porosity to the overall porosity of the cement paste at various degrees of hydration.
 The porosity $p_i$ of the phase $i$ is calculated using $p_i=f_i(1-\eta_i)$, where $f_i$ designates the volume fraction [Fig.~\ref{fig1}(d)], and $\eta_i$ the packing density of the phase $i$ [Fig.~\ref{fig1}(h)].
-As can be seen in Fig.~\ref{fig4} [symbols (\textbf{$\pentagon$})], the contribution of LD- and HD-C-S-H phases to the total porosity of the sample are nearly constant, independent of the degrees of hydration, with a mean value of 0.28, which coincides remarkably well with the value of 0.27 predicted by Powers in his seminal work \cite{Powers:1949}.
-These estimates are compared with direct measurements of the porosity associated with pores of radius smaller than 20~nm and determined by nitrogen adsorption at 77K (see \textit{Methods}).
+As can be seen in Fig.~\ref{fig4} [symbols (\textbf{$\pentagon$})], the joint contribution of LD- and HD-C-S-H phases to the total porosity of the sample are quasi constant, independent of the degrees of hydration, with a mean value of 0.28, which coincides remarkably well with the value of 0.27 predicted by Powers in his seminal work \cite{Powers:1949}.
+These estimates are compared with direct measurements of the porosity associated with pores of radius smaller than 20~nm and determined by nitrogen adsorption at 77K (see Appendix~D for details).
 The porosity measured by adsorption as a function of the degree of hydration shows a bell-shaped curve with a maximum at $\xi_{\rm NMR} \simeq 0.4$ [symbols (\hexagofillha) in Fig.~\ref{fig4}], which points toward a change in the hydration process for high degrees of hydration similar to what has been found in both nanoindentation and \textsuperscript{29}Si NMR testing.
-This change has been associated with a transition from a free nucleation and growth process to a diffusion controlled process \cite{FitzGerald:1998}.
+This change has been associated with a transition from a free nucleation and growth process of C-S-H particles, to a diffusion controlled process \cite{FitzGerald:1998}.
 A similar change is visible in the volume fraction of LD- and HD-C-S-H estimated from the mechanical tests at $\xi_{\rm NMR} \simeq 0.4$ [Fig.~\ref{fig1}(d)].
 Indeed, for $\xi_{\rm NMR} \lesssim 0.55$, the space provided by the larger pores is sufficient for the formation of both new LD- and HD-C-S-H, which corresponds to a steady increase of the specific surface area.
-Whereas, for $\xi_{\rm NMR} \gtrsim 0.55$, the structure formation is more and more dominated by compaction processes of the C-S-H, leading to a reduction of HD-C-S-H porosity.
-This transition corresponds to the sudden increase $Q^1$ vs.~$Q^2$ fraction observed in Fig.~\ref{fig3}.
+Whereas, for $\xi_{\rm NMR} \gtrsim 0.55$, the structure formation is more and more dominated by compaction processes of the C-S-H nanoparticles, leading to a reduction of HD-C-S-H porosity.
+Note that this transition also corresponds to the sudden increase $Q^1$ vs.~$Q^2$ fraction, as observed in Fig.~\ref{fig3}.